hzwer/ECCV2022-RIFE/README.md

 **Our paper has not been officially published yet, and our method and experimental results are under improvement.
 Due to the incorrect data reference, the latency measurement of Sepconv and TOFlow in our arxiv paper needs to be modified.**
 ## [arXiv](https://arxiv.org/abs/2011.06294) | [Project Page](https://rife-vfi.github.io) | [Reddit](https://www.reddit.com/r/linux/comments/jy4jjl/opensourced_realtime_video_frame_interpolation/) | [YouTube](https://www.youtube.com/watch?v=60DX2T3zyVo&feature=youtu.be) | [Bilibili](https://www.bilibili.com/video/BV1K541157te?from=search&seid=5131698847373645765)

+A new windows app is trying to integrate RIFE, we hope everyone to try and help them improve.
+You can download [Flowframes](https://nmkd.itch.io/flowframes) for free. 中文补帧软件也正在开发中，免费下载 [SVFI](https://github.com/YiWeiHuang-stack/Squirrel-Video-Frame-Interpolation)。

 2.9 News: We have updated the v2.0 model, faster and much better!

 1.4 News: We have updated the v1.8 model optimized for 2D animation.

 12.13 News: We have updated the v1.6 model and support UHD mode.
 Please check our [update log](https://github.com/hzwer/arXiv2020-RIFE/issues/41#issuecomment-737651979).

-11.22 News: We notice a new windows app is trying to integrate RIFE, we hope everyone to try and help them improve.
-You can download [Flowframes](https://nmkd.itch.io/flowframes) for free.

 There is [a tutorial of RIFE](https://www.youtube.com/watch?v=gf_on-dbwyU&feature=emb_title) on Youtube.